jphpsf/jasmine-phantomjs/README.md

 2) Install dependencies: get [Phantom.js from its website](http://phantomjs.org/download.html) and install the ruby dependency by running `bundle install`

 3) Run the tests: use `rake phantomjs` or `rake webdriver browser=firefox`

+## Blog post

+I wrote a detailled post about this on [my blog](http://blog.jphpsf.com/2012/10/31/running-Jasmine-tests-with-Phantom-js-or-Webdriver/).

 ## License